pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

-# Supply Chain Security Tools - Scan 2.0 (alpha)
+# Supply Chain Security Tools - Scan 2.0 (beta)

 This topic describes how you can install and configure Supply Chain Security Tools - Scan 2.0.

->**Important** SCST - Scan 2.0 is in Alpha, which means that it is still in
+>**Important** SCST - Scan 2.0 is in Beta, which means that it is still in
 >active development by VMware and might be subject to change at any point.
 Users
 >might encounter unexpected behavior due to capability gaps.
 This is an opt-in
->component to gather early feedback from alpha testers and is not installed by
+>component to gather early feedback from beta testers and is not installed by
 >default with any profile.

 ## <a id="overview"></a>Overview